Arwalk/lparchive2epub/README.md

 ## Known limitations

 - ~~Similar images present in multiple pages in the let's play are duplicated, bloating the file.
 Though recurring images are usually smileys, so not too big.~~ Now handled!
-- Links to images are not properly saved.
+- ~~Links to images are not properly saved.~~ Now working properly!
 - LPs that are mostly link to YouTube videos are not very interesting to transform to epub
 - Some LPs completely fail to be downloaded.